ccenyo/JTAW/README.md

 ## STEP 2: Get Cracking (Fluent Builders)

-The basic principle is simple: You create a BitlyClient with your access token.
+The basic principle is simple: You create a TinyClient with your access token.
 This is your factory and can be reused and passed around instead of passing around the access token String.
 Let the `BitlyClient` create a `RequestBuilder` for you and configure it, then make the call to bitly and work with the response.
 Simple, right?
 So here goes:

 ```
 TinyClient client = new TinyClient("... access token ...");